 - More expensive than other models with similar lumen output

-- Run Time (at max power): 2 hours at 200 lumens on front, rear 4 hours at 40 lumens in back
+- Run Time (at max power) 2 hours at 200 lumens on the front, rear 4 hours at 40 lumens on back

 - Perfect for when you realize you need a front light to make it home, but didn’t pack one (or don’t own one)

 - You may want to buy two — while it’s cool to have the front light option, using the front light means you’re riding without a rear light

 - Easy to switch between bikes because you’re wearing it, not attaching it

 - Depending on what you’re wearing, it may be tough to attach